swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 and a package registry can offer stronger guarantees for safety and security compared to downloading dependencies using Git.

-Some security measures,
+Core security measures,
 such as use of HTTPS and integrity checksums, are required by the registry service specification.
-Other security decisions are delegated to to the registries themselves.
+Additional decisions about security are delegated to to the registries themselves.
 For example,
 registries are encouraged to adopt a scoped, revocable authorization framework like [OAuth 2.0][RFC 6749], but this isn't a strict requirement.
+Package maintainers and consumers should consider a registry's security posture alongside its other features when deciding where to host and fetch packages.

 To better understand the security implications of this proposal — and Swift dependency management more broadly —